gruntwork-io/docs/docs/pipelines/overview/configuration.md

   }

   labels = {
-    "environment" = "dev"
+    "sdlc" = "dev"
   }
 }
 ```

-In this example, the `an_annotation` annotation is defined to match all units located within a directory that contains `dev` at the end of the path.
-All units that match this filter will have the label `key` set to `value`.
+In this example, the `dev` annotation is defined to match all units located within a directory that contains `dev` at the end of the path.
+All units that match this filter will have the label `sdlc` (corresponding to the [Software Development Lifecycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle)) set to `dev`.

+Annotation blocks aren't used directly by Pipelines today, but will be in the future.
+They provide a mechanism for defining metadata about overlapping configurations that can be used to make decisions about how to interact with infrastructure that has particular characteristics.
+For example, Pipelines could use annotations to determine which environments are development environments vs production environments, and behave differently based on that information.

 *Supported Blocks:*